 If you need to reduce any screen flicker, change the settings in Flicker reduction to either e.g. 50Hz or 60Hz.

 Figure 6 - 29 Camera Settings

-7. With the Pro menu expanded you can access the Brightness button to adjust the brightness.
+7. With the Pro mode selected (in Settings) you can access the Brightness button to adjust the brightness.